By Vexen Crabtree 2008

-Different religions have different attitudes towards sexuality.
+Different religions have different attitudes towards sexuality, but in general, the major monotheistic religions have had very negative attitudes towards sexuality, leading to a statistically high number of psychosexual disorders as a result of suppression and abnormal teachings on sexuality.
 The scholar of comparative religion, Moojan Momen, attempts a comparison between the major world religions, opening with the forward statement that Christianity is the most negative:

 “Of the major religions, Christianity is perhaps the most negative towards human sexuality. [...] there are several statements in the New Testament that advocate celibacy (with monogamous marriage being a second-best option) and condemn homosexuality.
 Such passages have formed the basis of the view of most Christian churches up to modern times.

 [In Buddhism:] During the whole of [The Buddha's] ministry, however, he embraced a world-renouncing life which excluded sexual contact.
 The rules for the Buddhist monks reflect this example of the Buddha.
 Such rules are still applied in Theravada Buddhism, but married monks are found among Mahayana Buddhists.
 Of the major Indian traditions, however, it is Jainism that has the strictest attitude against any expression of sexuality among its monks and nuns.
 In Islam, the attitude to sexuality is, again, set by the example of the founder, Muhammed, who married some fourteen wives and had a number of children.
 There is thus a much more positive approach towards marriage, sexuality and family life.
 Monasticism is prohibited and the number of wives is limited to four.
 Homosexuality is again prohibited.
 The attitude to sexuality in Judaism is much the same as in Islam, except that polygamy was prohibited in the Middle Ages.